WdnLiu/Richochet-Ballin/README.md

 - Power Ups have an standard animation that rotates them.
 - MultipleShoot Power Up: Represented as 3 bullets and a yellow ring on the player that holds it.
 The next shoot will spawn 3 bullets.
 - Heart Power Up: Represented as a box with a heart.
 The player that takes it heals 1 life.
 - Shield Power Up: Represented as a shield and a grey ring on the player that holds it.
-The next bullet taken by the player is ignored and the shield is lost.
+The next bullet taken by the player Will bounce and the shield is lost.
+- Reverse Power Up: Represented as a Uno reverse card.
+Exchanges the amount of lifes between players.
+- Asteroid Power Up: Represented as a target.
+An asteroid falls on the oponent player after a few seconds.

 ## Player logic